PizzasBear/MxOS/README.md

 # MxOS
 MxOS is an exmperimental OS written in Rust.
-The goal of MxOS is to be a highly asynchronious microkernel OS, with good security.
+MxOS's goal is to be a highly asynchronious microkernel OS, with good security.